-Express mode is the fastest means for configuring the SpartanXL family and, therefore, should be used whenever the FPGA must go from power-up to user operation in the shortest possible time.
+Express mode is the fastest means for configuring the Spartan-XL family and, therefore, should be used whenever the FPGA must go from power-up to user operation in the shortest possible time.

-Express mode will configure a SpartanXL device eight times faster than the slave serial, master serial and JTAG methods, since Express mode transfers one byte of data per cycle compared to one bit per cycle for the other three modes.
+Express mode will configure a Spartan-XL device up to eight times faster than the slave serial, master serial, and JTAG methods, since Express mode transfers one byte of data per cycle compared to one bit per cycle for the other three modes.

-The time it takes for the Express configuration of the largest SpartanXL device available, the XCS40XL, is 387,848 bits divided by 8 bits per cycle or 48,481 cycles, significantly less than the 330,696 cycles required for serial configuration.
-At the maximum allowable clock frequency of 8 MHz, Express configuration takes about 6.1 ms compared to the 41.3 ms required for serial configuration.
+The time it takes for the Express configuration of the largest Spartan-XL device available, the XCS40XL, is 387,848 bits divided by eight bits per cycle or 48,481 cycles, significantly less than the 330,696 cycles required for serial configuration.
+At the maximum allowable clock frequency of 10 MHz, Express configuration takes about 5-6 ms compared to the 30-40 ms required for serial configuration.

 Express mode requires an 8-bit bus to carry the configuration data.
-If insufficient bandwidth is available (i.e. the bus needs to be free for other tasks at the time of power-up or board initialization), then one of the other three configuration methods, all of which require only a single data bit, will be preferable.
+If there is insufficient bandwidth available (i.e., the bus needs to be free for other tasks at the time of power-up or board initialization), then one of the other three configuration methods, all of which are serial, would be required.